RIBTAS007/namaste-react/yoyo/README.md

 - we can also use regex

 - check login and logout toggle when we click on the login button.
-- for these cases where event handler is required we can use fireEvent.
+- for these cases where event handler is required we can use **fireEvent**.

+- when we want to create components with props we need to create mock data.